tournament-js/ffa-tb/README.md

 ```

 ## TieBreaker algorithm
-See [tiebreakers](https://github.com/clux/tiebreaker).
-Essentially, since we have established that we can play matches with more than 2 players, tiebreakers are `simple`, meaning they will make another (possibly) multiple player match which is a subset of the previous match.
+See [TieBreaker](https://github.com/clux/tiebreaker).
+Essentially, since we have established that we can play matches with more than 2 players, tiebreakers are `simple`, meaning they will make a single multiple  player match which is a subset of the previous match.

 This is different from default behaviour in [groupstage tiebreakers](https://github.com/clux/groupstage-tb) which actually require subgroups when there are multi-way ties.

 ## Modelling and tiebreaker matches
-In most cases, tiebreaker matches are the perfect fit for what you want to do, the matches can be played as instructed and a winner is eventually picked.
+In most cases, tiebreaker matches resolve most conflicts with modelling, and maps nicely onto the physical world.
 However, sometimes this is not true:

-Suppose match tied, but external factors (not present in the map score) actually decided who broke.
-For this you have two optoins:
+Suppose a match tied, but external factors (not present in the map score) actually decided who broke.
+For such a situation you have two options:

  1. Use tiebreaker round as model only